 Can I Use Frozen Spinach Instead of Fresh?

-Because curry is saucy in nature, you can add some frozen spinach directly to the pot and cook until broken down and warmed through.
+Because curry is saucy in nature, you can add some frozen spinach directly to the pan and cook until broken down and warmed through.
 The little bit of extra moisture will just add to the sauciness.

 Note: If you do opt for frozen spinach, your curry will have more flecks of green throughout (versus larger leaves).
 Not a big deal, just something to keep in mind.